 The overhead press is the grubby cousin of weightlifting exercises.

-Around the 1950s, bodybuilders began to prize chest development over shoulder size, which caused many weightlifters to abandon the overhead press for its supine counterpart.
+Around the 1950s, bodybuilders began to prize chest development over shoulder size, so many weightlifters abandoned the overhead press for its supine counterpart.

-Then, in 1972, the overhead press was removed from the Olympics, further decreasing its popularity, and powerlifting began to catch on, which emphasizes bench pressing over military pressing.
+Then, in 1972, the International Olympic Committee cut the overhead press from the Olympics, further decreasing its popularity.

-Finally, there’s also the fact that the bench press is easier to learn than the overhead press and lets you move much heavier weights, making it especially appealing to new lifters.
+Finally, bench press form is easier to learn than proper overhead press form and lets you move heavier weights, making it especially appealing to new lifters.

-If you’re willing to go against the grain, though, and devote time, energy, and attention to the overhead press, you’ll be richly rewarded in ways the bench press can never match.
+If you’re willing to go against the grain, though, and devote time, energy, and attention to the overhead press, you’ll be richly rewarded in ways the bench press can’t match.

 The fact is if you want to build big, strong, well-rounded shoulders and muscular, defined arms as quickly and effectively as possible, you want to get strong on the overhead press.

-And that’s what this article will teach you.
+And that’s what you’ll learn in this article.

 Table of Contents